Shin Megami Tensei: Devil Survivor 2: Record Breaker

-An expanded version of the game, Shin Megami Tensei: Devil Survivor 2: Record Breaker, (Note: Devil Survivor 2: Break Record (デビルサバイバー2 ブレイクレコー, Debiru Sabaibā Tsū: Bureiku Rekōdo)) was announced for the Nintendo 3DS in March 2013, featuring a new storyline, mechanical improvements, and full voice acting.
+An expanded version of the game, Shin Megami Tensei: Devil Survivor 2: Record Breaker, (Note: Devil Survivor 2: Break Record (デビルサバイバー2 ブレイクレコード, Debiru Sabaibā Tsū: Bureiku Rekōdo)) was announced for the Nintendo 3DS in March 2013, featuring a new storyline, mechanical improvements, and full voice acting.
 Production began in 2011 in parallel with the anime adaptation, originally intended to launch during its broadcast.
 Record Breaker was co-developed with Tam Tam, and the scenario was written by Osamu Murata of Elephante.
 Yasuda returned to design Miyako Hotsuin, while Kitoh designed the Triangulum, Cor Coroli and Canopus.
 Yasuda also created the game's cover art.
 The anime's Japanese voice cast reprised their roles for Record Breaker.
 The opening was directed by Kou Yoshinari, and animated by Bridge.
 Yatō described their initial request to the anime's producer was to "make something like Akira", and the producer brought on Yoshinari as a result.

 Takada cited the Triangulum Arc's inspiration as considering the original game's endings in the wake of the 2011 earthquake, thinking none of them offered all the characters a happy ending.
 Due to this wish for all the characters to have a chance at happiness, the Triangulum Arc follows a premise not possible in the main game, with the new scenario's harsh events reflecting this choice which defied the original game's logic.
 One of the problems with the scenario was writing the characters so they would have further and fresh development after their experiences in the Septentrione Arc.
 Miyako was a character created for the original game that was cut due early on to difficulties fitting her into the scenario, so Tanaka asked for her to be incorporated into the new storyline.

 Seven new music tracks were created by recurring series composer Shoji Meguro.
 The new opening theme "Rotating World" was performed by Hiroshi Kamiya, who voiced the protagonist in the anime, with lyrics written by Shigeo Komori.
 A two-disc soundtrack album was released on July 22, 2015.
 The first disc included Meguro's tracks, while the second was a reissue of the original soundtrack.
 A limited album of arranged tracks was released alongside the game.
 The album was reissued digitally worldwide on January 15, 2024.

 Originally scheduled for release in July 2013, the game was delayed due to quality concerns.
 The game eventually released in Japan on January 29, 2015.
 The game was supported with downloadable content covering both maps allowing players to easily gain money and experience points, and guest characters from the Durarara!! as free downloads.
 Atlus released the game in North America on May 5.
 The game was released in Europe by NIS America on October 30.
 The map DLC was released alongside both the North American and European versions.